King of the Gypsies: Gilderoy Scamp

 Born in Orpington, Kent in 1812 and was known as the King of the Kentish Gypsies.
 Lived in Folkestone, Kent and was a boxer and scissor-grinder.

 Louis Welch

-Louis Welch of Darlington was described by British media as the "King of the Gypsies", a title given to the best bare-knuckled boxer in the Romanichal; mainly from the UK and France community, following an alleged attack by six knife-wielding men, possibly from a rival band of travellers, in Cumbria.
+Louis Welch of Darlington was described by British media as the "King of the Gypsies", a title given to the best bare-knuckled boxer in the Romanichal who was mainly from the UK and France community.
+His title was appointed following an alleged attack by six knife-wielding men, possibly from a rival band of travellers, in Cumbria.
 He refused to give evidence against his attackers, saying it was "against the travellers' code of honour", and a retrial was ordered after the jury failed to reach a verdict.

-Rogues and Roberdsmen named Martin Markall

-The short book Martin Markall, Beadle of the Bridewell was published in London in 1610.
-The author is given as "S.R.", who is usually identified as Samuel Rid the author of The Art of Jugling or Legerdemaine, a later book of rogue literature promised in Martin Markall.
-The book is of dubious veracity, and large sections are taken from the works of Thomas Dekker, although Frank Aydelotte, who dates the book to 1608, calls it mostly original.
-It includes what purports to be a list of the leaders of "the regiment of rogues", which echoed the genealogies of prominent families.
-Few had anything to do with Gypsies, but they are indicative of the context in which some of the Kings of the Gypsies were identified.

-Bluebeard and Hugh Roberts

-Both soldiers who had served in France.
-Bluebeard was captured and executed shortly after being made "their captain".
-Roberts then gathered about 100 "rakehells and vagabonds" in Kent who were joined by 400 "masterless men".
-Together they joined Jack Cade and entered Southwark.
-After the end of Cade's rebellion Roberts took to the woods with a small group living by theft, according to set rules of their own.
-After a year living like this these "Roberdsmen" dispersed throughout England, vowing to meet every three years, and joining other "commotions and rebellions".
-Roberts also went "roving" and "kept his court" until he was killed in 1461.